 Your company’s voice has a special meaning.
 It determines the way in which you address your customers.
 For example, should the voice be courteous, professional, funny or provocative?
 Or everything together?
 Like the other aspects of your brand, the corporate voice should be aligned with the brand identity.

 The brand message

 Have you already developed an elevator pitch for your brand?
 Behind this term is a simple concept: Imagine that you meet someone in the elevator whom you would like to convince of your brand.
 However, you only have a few seconds to do this and must therefore focus on the essentials.
-How would you describe your brand in just 60 seconds?
+How would you describe your brand?
 You can derive your brand message from the elevator pitch, with which you can define in a few words what the core of your brand is.